Wint3rmute/baczek.me/content/meta/website_experience.md

 by using some sort of data clustering algorithm (think t-SNE but I'm no expert here) to automagically generate `related posts` links.

+Shower thought from 5.05

+> no links, only directions

+Sounds pretentious enough to make a nice headline